Spinning My Dad’s Vinyl

 Credits and copyrights

-Pagan Love Songwritten by Nacio Herb Brown and Arthur Freed
+Singin' In The RainWritten by Nacio Herb Brown, Arthur Freed

 I do not own the rights to this music.
 ASCAP, BMI licenses provided by third-party platforms for music that is not under Public Domain.